-Popular on many Caribbean islands, the classic dirty banana cocktail combines rum, Kahlua or another coffee-flavored liqueur, and banana-flavored liqueur in an icy, creamy shake.
+Popular on many Caribbean islands, the classic dirty banana cocktail combines rum, Kahlúa, or another coffee-flavored liqueur along with banana-flavored liqueur in an icy, creamy shake.
 You can add chocolate syrup for a true happy hour sweet treat, or up the tropical taste with fresh pineapple.
 Some recipes call for coconut cream while others add Baileys Irish Cream.
 Try out the basic recipe, but feel free to improvise with what you have on hand and enhance with additional ingredients according to your personal preferences.

-Most people don't consider banana liqueur a liquor-cabinet staple, so be selective if you purchase a bottle, as many taste cloying and fake.
-Bols and Giffard both produce good versions, with a rum base for Bols and a cognac base for Giffard, and you should be able to find at least one of the brands in a well-stocked liquor store or online.
+Most people don't consider banana liqueur a liquor-cabinet staple, so be choosy if you purchase a bottle as many taste cloying and fake.
+Bols, which is rum-based, and Giffard, which is cognac-based, both produce good versions, and you should be able to find at least one of these brands in a well-stocked liquor store or online.

 - 1 ripe banana

-Put 1/4 cup to 1/2 cup of ice into the blender.
-(Depends on how thick you would like your beverage.)
+Put 1/4 cup to 1/2 cup of ice in the blender container.

-Pour the drink into a small hurricane glass, martini glass, or other cocktail glass, preferably chilled.
+Pour the drink into a (preferably chilled) small hurricane glass, martini glass, or other cocktail glass.

 Cut a slit halfway through a banana wheel and hang it on the rim of the glass.
 Top with a maraschino cherry if desired.